-• Employment by (including consulting for) or service on the board of a competitor, customer or supplier or other service provider.
-Activity that enhances or supports the position of a competitor to the detriment of ICLD is prohibited, including employment by or service on the board of a competitor.
-Employment by or service on the board of a customer or supplier or other service provider is generally discouraged and you must seek written authorization in advance if you plan to take such action.

-- Owning, directly or indirectly, a significant financial interest in any entity that does business, seeks to do business or competes with us.
-In addition to the factors described above, persons evaluating ownership for conflicts of interest will consider the size and nature of the investment; the nature of the relationship between the other entity and ICLD; the employee's access to confidential information and the employee's ability to influence ICLD decisions.
-If you would like to acquire a financial interest of that kind, you must seek written approval in advance. - Soliciting or accepting gifts, favors, loans or preferential treatment from any person or entity that does business or seeks to do business with us.
-See Section 8 for further discussion of the issues involved in this type of conflict. - Receiving loans or guarantees from ICLD.
-Loans by ICLD to, or guarantees by ICLD of obligations of, employees or their family members are of special concern and could constitute improper personal benefits to the recipients of such loans or guarantees, depending on the facts and circumstances. - Soliciting contributions to any charity or for any political candidate from any person or entity that does business or seeks to do business with us. - Taking personal advantage of corporate opportunities.
-See Section 5 for further discussion of the issues involved in this type of conflict. - "Moonlighting" without permission.
-Moonlighting is the engagement in employment outside of the Company.
-Such activities, if approved, may not interfere with the employee's performance on behalf of the Company or be competitive or adverse to the Company's interest. - Conducting our business transactions with your family member, significant other or person who shares your household or a business in which you have a significant financial interest.
-Material related-party transactions approved by the Audit Committee and involving any executive officer or director will be publicly disclosed to the extent required by applicable laws and regulations. - Exercising supervisory or other authority on behalf of ICLD over a co-worker who is also a family member.
+- Employment by (including consulting for) or service on the board of a competitor, customer or supplier or other service provider.
+Activity that enhances or supports the position of a competitor to the detriment of the Company is prohibited, including employment by or service on the board of a competitor.
+Employment by or service on the board of a customer or supplier or other service provider is generally discouraged and you must seek authorization in advance if you plan to take such a position. - Owning, directly or indirectly, a significant financial interest in any entity that does business, seeks to do business or competes with us.
+In addition to the factors described above, persons evaluating ownership in other entities for conflicts of interest will consider the size and nature of the investment; the nature of the relationship between the other entity and the Company; the employee's access to confidential information and the employee's ability to influence Company decisions.
+If you would like to acquire a financial interest of that kind, you must seek approval in advance. - Soliciting or accepting gifts, favors, loans or preferential treatment from any person or entity that does business or seeks to do business with us.
+See Section 11 for further discussion of the issues involved in this type of conflict. - Soliciting contributions to any charity or for any political candidate from any person or entity that does business or seeks to do business with us. - Taking personal advantage of corporate opportunities.
+See Section 8 for further discussion of the issues involved in this type of conflict. - Moonlighting without permission. - Conducting our business transactions with your family member or a business in which you have a significant financial interest.
+Material related-party transactions approved by the Audit Committee and involving any executive officer or director will be publicly disclosed as required by applicable laws and regulations. - Exercising supervisory or other authority on behalf of the Company over a co-worker who is also a family member.
 The employee's supervisor and/or the Compliance Officer will consult with the Human Resources department to assess the advisability of reassignment.

-Loans to, or guarantees of obligations of, employees or their family members by ICLD could constitute an improper personal benefit to the recipients of these loans or guarantees, depending on the facts and circumstances.
-Some loans are expressly prohibited by law.
-It is the policy of the Company that all loans to employees or directors and/or guarantees by ICLD must be approved in advance by the Audit Committee of the Board.
+Loans to, or guarantees of obligations of, employees or their family members by the Company could constitute an improper personal benefit to the recipients of these loans or guarantees, depending on the facts and circumstances.
+Some loans are expressly prohibited by law and applicable law requires that our Board of Directors approve all loans and guarantees to employees.
+As a result, all loans and guarantees by the Company must be approved in advance by the Board of Directors or the Audit Committee.

-5. Corporate Opportunities
+8. Corporate Opportunities

-You may not take personal advantage of opportunities for ICLD that are presented to you or discovered by you as a result of your position with us or through your use of corporate property or information, unless authorized by the Compliance Officer or the Audit Committee.
-Even opportunities that are acquired by you outside the scope of your position or services to the Company may be questionable if they are related to our existing or proposed lines of business.
-Participation in an investment or outside business opportunity that is related to our existing or proposed lines of business must be pre-approved by the Nominating and Corporate Governance Committee of the Board.
-You cannot use your position with ICLD or corporate property or information for improper personal gain, nor can you compete with ICLD in any way.
+You may not take personal advantage of opportunities for the Company that are presented to you or discovered by you as a result of your position with us or through your use of corporate property or information, unless authorized by your supervisor, the Compliance Officer or the Audit Committee, as described in Section 7 above.
+Even opportunities that are acquired privately by you may be questionable if they are related to our existing or proposed lines of business.
+Significant participation in an investment or outside business opportunity that is directly related to our lines of business must be pre-approved.
+You may not use your position with us or corporate property or information for improper personal gain, nor should you compete with us in any way.

-6. Maintenance of Corporate Books, Records, Documents and Accounts; Financial Integrity; Public Reporting
+9. Maintenance of Corporate Books, Records, Documents and Accounts; Financial Integrity; Public Reporting